 Your well-being is the absolute top priority.
 Even if you feel fine, it’s essential to get a medical evaluation.
 The adrenaline from an accident can easily mask pain, and some serious injuries, like concussions or internal damage, don’t show symptoms right away.
 Seeking prompt medical attention ensures you get the care you need.
 It also creates an official record that documents your injuries and connects them directly to the accident.
 This medical documentation is one of the most important pieces of evidence you’ll have if you decide to file a personal injury claim.
 Don’t wait—see a doctor, go to an urgent care clinic, or visit the emergency room as soon as you can.

-Collect Evidence at the Scene
+Gather Key Evidence at the Accident Scene

 If you are physically able, gathering evidence at the scene can make a huge difference in your case.
 Use your phone to take pictures of everything: the damage to all vehicles involved, their license plates, skid marks on the road, traffic signals, and any visible injuries you have.
 It’s also a good idea to get the names, contact information, and insurance details from the other driver(s).
 If there were any witnesses, ask for their names and phone numbers, too.
 Their accounts can be incredibly valuable.
 This evidence provides a clear snapshot of what happened, which is much more reliable than trying to recall details from memory later on.